Take-Two fourth-quarter revenue misses as "NBA 2K" underperforms

 “GTA V” was launched in 2013 by the company’s Rockstar Games studio and has been driving Take Two’s revenues since then.

-The company’s net income fell to $90.9 million, or 77 cents per share, in the fourth quarter ended March 31, from $99.3 million, or 89 cents per share, a year earlier.
+The company’s net income fell to $90.9 million, or 77 cents per share, in the fourth quarter, from $99.3 million, or 89 cents per share, a year earlier.

 The success of “Fortnite” and “PlayerUnknown’s Battlegrounds” have somewhat challenged game publishers.